How to scale a legal tech company

 Building your sales team

 I spoke to Jenny Dingus, the Senior Vice President of Global Sales at Clio.
 She worked in sales for RingCentral for ten years and now leads the sales team at Clio.
-She started selling on the phones as an agent and worked her way up through the ranks at RingCentral.
+As an agent, she started selling the phones and worked her way up the RingCentral ranks.
 The company quickly grew, and Jenny grew with it.

-She left Ring-central for Clio because she wanted to be head of sales, work with small businesses, and wanted to have a company that was willing to invest in strong infrastructure for the success of the sales team.
-And Clio checked all the boxes and Jenny made the decision to go forward.
+She left Ring-central for Clio because she wanted to be head of sales, work with small businesses, and have a company that was willing to invest in strong infrastructure for the sales team’s success.
+Clio checked all the boxes, and Jenny decided to go forward.
 And everything that Clio promised Jenny during the headhunting process came true.

 scale legal tech